Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 After queueing any `notify`s, if the Promise table holds any queued messages, these must be dispatched according to the resolution type:

-* `Fulfill`: Re-queue all Messages to the new target object.
+* `Fulfill`, to an Object: Re-queue all Messages to the new target object.
 The new `PendingDelivery`s are appended to the back of the run-queue.
+* `Fulfill`, to data: the queued Messages are discarded, however if they have a `result` promise, a `CannotSendToData` error object is created, and the results are Rejected with that error object
+* `Reject`: the queued Messages are discarded, but a copy of the rejection data is used to Reject any `result` promises they included
 * `Forward`: All messages are re-queued to the new target promise.
 When they get to the front, they may be delivered to the deciding vat (if it has opted-in to pipelining) or queued in the new Promise's table entry.
-* `Data`: the queued Messages are discarded, however if they have a `result` promise, a `CannotSendToData` error object is created, and the results are Rejected with that error object
-* `Reject`: the queued Messages are discarded, but a copy of the rejection data is used to Reject any `result` promises they included

 Finally, the kernel returns control to the Vat.